RoanBrand/gobroke/README.md

 }
 ```
 * `s.Run()` starts a MQTT broker listening on TCP port 1883.
-* It blocks while service is running until `s.Stop()` is called, where it returns `nil`, or it crashes for some reason.
+* It blocks while service is running until `s.Stop()` is called, or provided context is cancelled.
+* Will return `nil` if successfully shut down, or provide an error otherwise.

 ## Extended Configuration
 ```go